Rustastic/RustasticDrone/README.md

 </div>

 # Usage
-Add the following to your `Cargo.toml`
+Add the following to your `Cargo.toml`:

 ```toml
 [dependencies]
 rustastic-drone = { git = "https://github.com/Rustastic/RustasticDrone.git" }

 ```

-To use in your code:
+Then use it in your Rust code:
 ``` rust
 use rustastic_drone::RustasticDrone;
 ```